framely/community/docs/guide/concepts.md

 With inheritance, we can easily support *"What symptoms do you have?"* type of conversation.
 By define a interface symptom frame, and multiple concrete frame one for each actual symptom.
 Since each concrete frame can have a different interaction logic, when we try to fill an interface frame slot, we can naturally get the conversational experience we need.

-Since the same frame can be used by different intents, frame also naturally serves as context to pivot conversation back and forth between intents.
+Since the same frame can be used by different skills, frame also naturally serves as context to pivot conversation back and forth between intents.
 In particular, a user response like *"How is the weather like there?"* to an earlier chatbot question *"Which day you want to fly to Shanghai?"*, while seemed missing information, is easy to understand if we know both weather and ticket intent use the same location frame.

 At language level, a frame represents objects with properties and is typically expressed in a noun phrase like *"Large, spicy noodle"*.
 In the service layer, the frame are your typical data class, which is parameters for your function.